Tale of two cities: Kurdish vote lays bare political divisions

 “If there is a Sunni region then that’s fine and the same goes for Shi‘ites.
 If our experiment is successful it could benefit the Sunnis and Shi‘ites,” he said.

-At another polling station, Kurdish security guard Sarbast Saeed urged the Shi‘ite-led Baghdad government to rein in Iranian-backed Shi‘ite militias instead of complaining about a possible Kurdish state.
+At another polling station, Kurdish security guard Sarbast Saeed urged the Shi‘ite-led Baghdad government to rein in militias instead of complaining about a Kurdish state.

 “They have no right to attack us when they let the militias attack Sunnis.
 Give the Sunnis their own state,” he said.

-It’s that kind of bitterness that all sides will face as the Kurds try to realise their dreams of a homeland.
+It’s that kind of bitterness that all sides will face as the Kurds work towards a viable state.
+(Writing by Michael Georgy; editing by Giles Elgood)